Create a Device Layout

 8. Position and resize Image components in the header or footer as desired by dragging on the “move” handle and “resize” handles.

-12. Press the ‘Preview’ button preview in the toolbar to see a preview of the Dashboard for the selected devices or for print.
+12. Press the ‘Preview’ button Preview in the toolbar to see a preview of the Dashboard for the selected devices or for print.

 • The preview for devices is displayed within Visual Composer.
 The Dashboard is automatically scaled to fit the screen.